Close Banner

 Magic Kingdom

-New for 2023, Magic Kingdom features "Frozen Holiday Surprise," a "Frozen"-inspired show that illuminates the castle in a whole new way.
-Guests can see Elsa, Anna, Olaf, Kristoff, and the Snowgies in front of Cinderella Castle.
-This new offeringis available during regular park hours (6:15 p.m.) and during Mickey’s Very Merry Christmas Party (8:15 p.m.).
-We frogs loved this cool new entertainment!
+Magic Kingdom features "Frozen Holiday Surprise," a "Frozen"-inspired show that illuminates the castle in a whole new way.
+Guests can see Elsa, Anna, Olaf, Kristoff and the Snowgies in front of Cinderella Castle.
+It is available during regular park hours and during Mickey’s Very Merry Christmas Party.
+We frogs loved this cute show, and it will return for 2026!

 The homesick skippers of the Jungle Cruise have decorated for Disney World holiday events!
 You'll find plenty of yuletide cheer and punny jokes as you board your boat.
 As a holiday tradition, you can cruise through the jungle aboard the Jingle Cruise.
-Closer to Christmas, Santa Claus will greet guests during the day as well.
+Typically, closer to Christmas, Santa Claus will also greet guests during the day.

 For more details about treats, merchandise and more, check out our guide to the holiday festivities at Magic Kingdom.